freemjstudio/freemjstudio/README.md

 - Labelary iOS developer, an application that user can label the screenshots

 #### Gueltto 9th member
 - Technical writing IT community

+#### SOPT 25th member
+- Joined as an iOS developer

 ### Languages
 English, Japanese, Korean